VigneshRamasamy1990/BQGCPAtlas/bigquerykafkaconnectorformongodbwithconfluent/README.md

-## Pre-Request Instructions
+## Pre-Request
-   Make sure you have Mongodb cluster with defined Database and Collection that has to be used in the Kafka connector in confluent
+   Mongodb cluster with defined Database and Collection that has to be used in the Kafka connector in confluent

-   Make sure to create Confluent account.
+   Confluent account.

-   Also Create the GCP account
+   GCP account

 ## Steps to create Mongodb Atlas Source
   Create the Default Environment and give clustername once you have created confluent account